S0L009/AskOut-/README.md

 - **Google Maps API**

-(I worked on everything locally and didn't add a database or create a user interface.
-I focused mainly on the backend and implemented one of the features.)
+I did all the work locally without adding a database or creating a user interface.
+I concentrated on the logic and implemented one of the features I had in mind.